 If you are applying only to Saint Louis University and would prefer to have an admission decision by Oct.
 1, you may file through AMCAS under the Early Decision Program (EDP).

-Under the EDP, you must submit all required credentials to AMCAS by Aug.
+Under the EDP, you must submit all required credentials to AMCAS and a complete application to the School of Medicine by Aug.
 1.

 Applicants who choose this route may not apply to any other medical school accredited by the Liaison Committee on Medical Education (LCME) prior to the EDP admissions decision.